zzzprojects/EntityFramework-Classic/docs/pages/features/include.md

 ## Description
 You can add related objects to the query result by using the `Include` method.

-In EF Classic, the `Include` method doesn’t longer return an `IQueryable` but instead an `IncludeDbQuery` that allows you to chain multiples related objects to the query result by using the ‘AlsoInclude’ and `ThenInclude` methods.
+In EF Classic, the `Include` method doesn’t longer return an `IQueryable` but instead an `IncludeDbQuery` that allows you to chain multiples related objects to the query result by using the `AlsoInclude` and `ThenInclude` methods.

 It’s recommended to create and resolve multiple different queries than trying to include everything in the query.